GitExcited/MRE-soen341projectW2024/README.md

 # MRE-soen341projectW2024
+Lab Review : 6:05pm-6:30pm

 ## Description
 Repository to work in the car rental web project.
 Allows users to browse and reserve vehicules, to cancel reservations, to review them and much more.

 ## Team Members and Roles

-Lab Review : 6:05pm-6:30pm
+### Alexandre Hachey - Team lead / Full Stack
+I am a software engineering student with several years of part-time and full-time work experience in the tech industry.
+I have worked in an Agile team and am confident in leading my team to follow this methodology.
+I have worked as a Full-Stack developer touching a variety of technologies, implementing projects using languages and frameworks such as C# .NET, Pyhton, Typescript/Javascript, Angular, React, Golang, Zig, HTMX, and several more.
+My role in this project will be to manage the task delegation and project deadlines within the team while working on features and coordinating the team.

-* J. David Ruiz
+### J. David Ruiz
-   ROLE ?
-* Yan Pilon
+### Yan Pilon
-* Alexandre Hachey
-* Mohammad Natsheh
+### Mohammad Natsheh
-* David Jordan Mateus
+### David Jordan Mateus
-* Rishit Mittal
+### Rishit Mittal

 ## Project Approach and Technology